EleutherAI/openwebtext2/README.md

 If we require the most recent reddit posts for any reason another project will be required to create a live scraping tool as even the PushShift API is not reliable for recent data.

+**Acknowledgements**
+Much of this code was written by @hohohoho (researcher2 on github), with inspiration and some straight copying of the scraping code found at https://github.com/yet-another-account/openwebtext/

 # Process in colab:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/EleutherAI/pushshift_dump_processing/blob/colab/OpenWebText.ipynb)